Elf (musical): West End

 A production of the musical opened at the Dominion Theatre on October 24, 2015, for a 10-week run until January 2, 2016, after brief runs with substantially the same cast at the Theatre Royal, Plymouth, in December 2014) and at the Bord Gáis Energy Theatre in Dublin from December 2014 to January 2015).
 It was co-produced by Michael Rose and U-Live, directed and choreographed by Morgan Young, and featured Ben Forster as Buddy and Kimberley Walsh as Jovie.
 It received mixed reviews.
 In 2015 it was reported that the production was the fastest selling show since the Dominion Theatre opened in 1929.

 Elf returned to the Dominion Theatre, with previews from November 14, 2022, and an official opening on November 24; it closed on January 7, 2023.
 The cast included Simon Lipkin as Buddy and Georgina Castle as Jovie.
 The production was directed by Philip Wm.
 McKinley, with choreography by Liam Steel, set and costume design by Tim Goodchild, lighting design by Patrick Woodroffe, sound design by Gareth Owen, video design by Ian William Galloway.
 It was produced by Temple Live Entertainment.
 The musical returned to the Dominion again from November 15, 2023, until January 6, 2024.
 The cast included Matthew Wolfenden as Buddy and Georgina Castle as Jovie.
+Both productions set box office records at the theatre.

-The musical is set to return to the West End for a limited engagement at the Aldwych Theatre from October 28, 2025, until January 3, 2026, with the same creative team as the previous West End productions.
+The musical returned to the West End at the Aldwych Theatre from October 28, 2025 with an official opening on November 6, and played until January 3, 2026, with the same creative team as the previous West End productions.